learn-teochew/parsetc/README.md

    known as 《擊木知音》, based on the analysis by 徐宇航 「《擊木知音》音系之再研究」 (2014)

 Orthographic conventions for input text
 ---------------------------------------

  * Text must be in lower case
  * Syllables may be written with or without tone numbers
- * Syllables may be combined into words for legibility
+ * Syllables may be combined into words for legibility, i.e. [word-segmented writing](https://en.wikipedia.org/wiki/Chinese_word-segmented_writing)
- * If syllables are combined into words, they must have tone numbers (e.g.
-   `diê5ziu1`), or use a syllable separator character if tone numbers are omitted (e.g. `diê-ziu` or `pêng'im`).
-This is either a hyphen or single apostrophe.
+ * If syllables are combined into words, they must either have tone numbers (e.g. `diê5ziu1`), or use a syllable separator character (e.g. `diê-ziu` or `pêng'im`, or `diê5-ziu1`).
+The separator character is either a hyphen or single apostrophe.
 This is because of ambiguous parsings, e.g. `pê-ngi-m` instead of `pêng-im`, which in general can only be dealt with by usage frequency, which is not available.
+ * If syllable separator characters are used, they must be used consistently.
+   Mixing conventions may cause unexpected parsing errors.

 Running the script